How to Avoid Hidden Liquidation Preference Multiples

 2. Issue sub-series of preferred stock

-Another way founders can protect themselves against multiple liquidation preference is to write into the convertible note a clause that explains a special sub-series of preferred stock that will be issued to the seed-round noteholders if and when the notes converts—that is, a special sub-series that is designed specifically to protect against artificially-inflated liquidation preference.
+Another way founders can protect themselves against hidden liquidation preference multiples is to write into the convertible note a clause that explains a special sub-series of preferred stock that will be issued to the seed-round note holders—if and when the notes converts.
+In other words, it's a special sub-series that is designed specifically to protect against artificially-inflated liquidation preference.

 The Devil is in The Details

-Obviously, investors have a strong preference for the upside of this hidden liquidation preference—even if they didn’t know they had this benefit before, it’s hard to ask them to give it up once they understand it.
+Obviously, investors love the upside of this hidden liquidation preference—even if they didn’t know they had this benefit before, it’s hard to ask them to give it up once they understand it.
 Heck, they took a big risk on you!

 But it’s good to remember that it’s a practice that’s long been frowned on by VCs for being egregiously greedy and messing up incentives.
 Early investors are supposed to be appropriately rewarded for their risk by the conversion discount and valuation cap.